mccbc/notes/notes.md

 **To do:**

- - [X] Edits to paper:
-     - Section 3, section 4, conclusions
- - [ ] Rework xinit plot - try introducing different line styles in the panels for clarity.
+ - [X] Rework xinit plot - try introducing different line styles in the panels for clarity.
 Dashed and dotted in the foreground, solid in the background.
 Also no longer needs to be grayscale.
+     - Do 3 panel variant 2: all three optical depths shown in a single panel, each panel showing a different source frequency.
- - [ ] Add physical intuition discussion of n and m modes
+ - X] Add physical intuition discussion of n and m modes
  - [ ] Check what the source frequency is for figure 9 in the paper
  - [ ] Read Dijkstra and Loeb 2008
      - lya outflows around galaxies